OpenC3/cosmos/README.md

 ## Contributing

-We encourage you to contribute to OpenC3!
+We encourage you to contribute to OpenC3 COSMOS!

 Contributing is easy.